dkharazi/oldnotes/business_principles/01_systems.md

     - Customer Service
     - Community Management
     - Social Media Management

+## ESP
+- A system that achieves email services provision, which is geared more towards digital marketing teams
+- Serves as an access point for email marketing campaigns
+- Designated for marketing campaigns involving things like A/B testing, etc.

 ## OMS
 - A system that achieves an order management system